Presidency of Lyndon B. Johnson: 1967 and the Tet Offensive

-Post-Tet Offensive
+1968: Post-Tet Offensive

 The Tet Offensive convinced senior leaders of the Johnson administration, including the "Wise Men" and new Defense Secretary Clark Clifford, that further escalation of troop levels would not help bring an end to the war.
 Johnson was initially reluctant to follow this advice, but ultimately agreed to allow a partial bombing halt and to signal his willingness to engage in peace talks.
 On March 31, 1968, Johnson announced that he would halt the bombing in North Vietnam, while at the same time announcing that he would not seek re-election.
 He also escalated U.S. military operations in South Vietnam in order to consolidate control of as much of the countryside as possible before the onset of serious peace talks.
 Talks began in Paris in May, but failed to yield any results.
 Two of the major obstacles in negotiations were the unwillingness of the United States to allow the Viet Cong to take part in the South Vietnamese government, and the unwillingness of North Vietnam to recognize the legitimacy of South Vietnam.
 In October 1968, when the parties came close to an agreement on a bombing halt, Republican presidential nominee Richard Nixon intervened with the South Vietnamese, promising better terms so as to delay a settlement on the issue until after the election.
 Johnson sought a continuation of talks after the 1968 election, but the North Vietnamese argued about procedural matters until after Nixon took office.

 Johnson once summed up his perspective of the Vietnam War as follows:

 Middle East

 Johnson's Middle Eastern policy relied on the "three pillars" of Israel, Saudi Arabia, and Iran.
 In the mid-1960s, concerns about the Israeli nuclear weapons program led to increasing tension between Israel and neighboring Arab states, especially Egypt.
 At the same time, the Palestine Liberation Organization launched terrorist attacks against Israel from bases in the West Bank and the Golan Heights.
 The Johnson administration attempted to mediate the conflict, but communicated through Fortas and others that it would not oppose Israeli military action.
 On June 5, 1967, Israel launched an attack on Egypt, Syria, and Jordan, beginning the Six-Day War.
 Israel quickly seized control of Gaza, the West Bank, East Jerusalem, Golan Heights and the Sinai Peninsula.
 As Israeli forces closed in on the Syrian capital of Damascus, the Soviet Union threatened war if Israel did not agree to a cease fire.
 Johnson pressured the Israeli government into accepting a cease fire, and the war ended on June 11.
 In the aftermath of the war, the United States and Britain sponsored UN Resolution 242, which called on Israel to release the territory it conquered in the war in exchange for a lasting peace.

+In 1967 the Shah of Iran visited the United States and met with Johnson.
+Johnson praised the Shah's "dedicated, inspirational and progressive leadership".